 You can reach the Asset module by selecting Assets from the top navigation bar in Oomnitza.

 Once you're on the Assets page, you can choose between the block and list views using the toggle in the upper right.

 The Block view lets you approach your assets in a more tangible manner with a thumbnail of the Asset, and a summary of the three most important fields, which you can customize.

 The List view lets you eschew the visual element in favor of having more data available at a glance, letting you see a large number of attributes for each asset, which you can use to sort columns alphabetically.
-From this view, you also have the ability to bulk edit or delete assets.
+From this view, you also have the ability to bulk edit or archive assets.

 Viewing an Individual Asset

 To view an individual Asset, simply click on it as it appears in the assets module, either as a block in the block view, or that object's row in the list view.